Marking the bicentenary of the Peterloo Massacre

 On the 16th of August 1819 thousands of pro-democracy and anti-poverty protesters gathered in St Peter’s Field in Manchester.
 A cavalry charge to disperse the crowd left an estimated 18 people dead and nearly 700 injured.
 The massacre was a turning point in our democracy, leading directly to the founding of the Manchester Guardian newspaper and becoming a catalyst for Chartism and other workers' rights movements.

-Two National Trust places, Quarry Bank and Dunham Massey, have strong connections to this event.
-In 2019 we'll be discovering more about their stories.
+Two National Trust places, Quarry Bank and Dunham Massey, have connections to this event and this year you can discover more about their stories.

 These commissions are supported using public funding by the National Lottery through Arts Council England and with additional support from Art Fund.